 Marinades often contain salt, black pepper, and other incredible flavors that helps flavor the meat.

-How do you make a marinade for steak?
+How to make a marinade for steak

 Step 1: In a large glass measuring cup combine all of the ingredients together with a whisk.